tikv/sig-transaction/doc/tikv/transaction-handling-newbie-perspective.md

 And then we'll use `PointGetter`'s `load_data`  method to load the value.

-Now we have the value in `GetResponse`, but the client still need to resolve the locked keys.
+Now we have the value in `GetResponse`.
+But if the key is locked, client still need to resolve the locked keys.
 This will still be handled in  `retry_response_stream`.

 #### Resolve locks

-First, we'll use `take_locks` to take the locks we met, and then we'll use `resolve_locks` to try to resolve them:
+First, the client will take the locks we met from the response, and then we'll use `resolve_locks` to try to resolve them:

 We find all the locks which are expired, and resolve them one by one.